DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-fulfilling-professional-responsibilities/summer-week-3-mentor-materials.md

 Analyse artefacts and discuss with mentor

-Explore the recommendations in the Education Endowment Foundation’s Guidance Report [Making Best Use of Teaching Assistants](about:blank).
+Explore the recommendations in the Education Endowment Foundation's Guidance Report [Making Best Use of Teaching Assistants](about:blank).

 To engage with these recommendations, you could: